ed-mare/profile_action/README.md

 Motivation: Profiling can be turned on/off on problematic actions in production by setting an environment variable.
 Results are logged to your app log so no extra steps are required to pipe it into your log manager.
-The log manager can analyzed the data over time.
+The log manager can analyze the data over time.

 **This is a WIP.** Known to work with Rails 5.1.x and Ruby 2.3.x.